aialmohamed/MPA_KR3_Digital_Twin/Readme.md

 ### Setup and Repository
 - [x] Create and set up a Git repository
-- [ ] Clearfiy OPCUA usage ? connection to kuka is via rsi or opcua ????
 - [ ] Create the project's file system
 - [ ] Set up the system requirements
 - [ ] Create a concept for the props